theiiienrique/theiiienrique.github.io/docs/user-stories/user-story-guide.md

 Use the formula to write your user story:

-> As a <u>user persona</u>, I want to <u>do some task</u> so that I can <u>achieve some goal</u>.
+> As a user persona, I want to do some task so that I can achieve some goal.

 Example: As a student, I want to see my class assignments based on when they’re due so that I can prioritize what I need to get done.

 #### What is a user persona?

 A user persona is a model that represents a sub-group of product users.
 User personas reflect the key attributes and needs of actual users, including ways of thinking, behavior motivations, goals, challenges, or roles.
 The more clearly you understand your user personas, the more accurately you can address their goals and challenges.

-See our user persona [template](https://docs.google.com/document/u/0/d/18nLwLIVAkqd7nRic16FDTOd3Gagu6FermRM9QNGXC4w/edit) and [template guide](https://docs.google.com/document/u/0/d/19mxlL5ATpMEcMfDE4Cf3iwElePgwEUJD218jWZvP4vk/edit) for more guidance on creating user personas.

 ### About the “Acceptance criteria” section